-Music for the Classroom Teacher includes the study of fundamental principles, materials and methods of elementary school music teaching for the classroom teacher.
+Music for the Classroom Teacher is designed to include the study of fundamental principles, materials and methods of elementary school music teaching for the classroom teacher.
 The class is required for Elementary Education majors.
+Fall and spring.

 MUS 234: Jazz Appreciation